mozilla/addons-server/docs/api/topics/search.rst

         curator-level access to a collection are required to do so.
     :type region: string
     :param optional sort: The fields to sort by.
-One or more of 'created', 'downloads', 'name', 'price', 'rating', or 'reviewed'.
+One or more of 'created', 'downloads', 'name', 'rating', or 'reviewed'.
 Sorts by relevance by default.
     :type sort: string